Booth notebook

 Why it fits

-Reach for it when the sequence needs a record that can keep moving and still leave detail behind.
-It leaves Chaos by The Doors off The Soft Parade (50th Anniversary Deluxe Edition) (1969) a clean lane instead of boxing the handoff in.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves New York Kiss (Home Demo) by Spoon off They Want My Soul (2024) a clean lane instead of boxing the handoff in.

 Track context